 It’s hard to imagine a Jewish New Year (Rosh Hashanah) celebration or Shabbat dinner without challah.
-It’s surprisingly easy to transform a bread traditionally made with eggs for tenderness and golden hue with this amazing egg-free vegan challah recipe.
+It’s surprisingly easy to transform this classic, traditionally made with eggs for tenderness and golden hue with this amazing egg-free vegan challah bread recipe.

 Making vegan challah is a bit of a challenge, since it’s the egg in this traditional Jewish bread that gives it a pale golden color and a tender, pull-apart texture.